TheFausap/quatfuck/README.txt

 / - jump [memory address in I4 little endian]

 / - divide the supplied register by 4 and normalise the result
-    N.B.: this converges/oscillates to/around a couple of values after a specific amount of passes.
+    N.B.: the normalised result converges/oscillates to/around a couple of values after a specific amount of passes.
     TODO: understand if there is an algorithm to identify the number of passes!!!

 . - print the memory content or registry